east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/Jobs.md

 Just one instance of the `Job advert` document type is required to display any job.
 This works because the `JobAdvertContentFinder`, hooked up in `JobAdvertEventHandler`, recognises the URL of this page when it has an id and job title appended.
 For example when `/job-advert` is accessed as `/job-advert/12345/teacher-at-example-school`.
 The id is used to look up and display the job, and the job title is there purely for SEO.

-Most of the templates could work with any implementation of `IJobsDataProvider`, but there is also a `Jobs component` template which is designed specifically to host code provided by our external jobs provider.
+Most of the templates could work with any implementation of `IJobsDataProvider`, but there is also a `Jobs component` template which is designed specifically to host code provided by Lumesse TalentLink.
 This is used for features we cannot replicate in Examine such as logging in to view job applications.

 ## Reporting problems with missing data